Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 <a name="browse-with-azure-resource-graph-pdl-definition-default-filters"></a>
 ### Default filters

-By default, 3 filter pills are displayed in your Browse experience: Subscription, Resource Group and Location (unless some of these columns are exclued by `excludeColumns` property).
+By default, 3 filter pills are displayed in your Browse experience: Subscription, Resource Group and Location (unless some of these columns are excluded by `excludeColumns` property).
 If you want to render additional filter pills by default, you can achieve that by specifying `defaultFilters` property.
 `defaultFilters` is an array of column names, accepting only values that are specified in `columns` property.